Skip to main content

 1. Input should be (gzipped) FASTA or FASTQ records from files or stdin.

-2. For multiple queries, the order of queries might be different from the input.
+2. For multiple queries, the order of queries in output might be different from the input.

 Tips: